 Food and Drink

 There is no shortage of food and drink during Carnival.
-Though most shops and restaurants were closed, many people opened up small stalls and grills to sell food and drink for the many people attending the celebration.
+Though most shops and restaurants were closed, many people opened up small stalls and grills to sell food and drink for the people attending the celebration.
 You can buy a variety of quick foods, from ice cream to hamburgers.
 There were also some sit-down spots serving traditional Bolivian dishes.
 If you eat on busier streets, it can be somewhat difficult to keep your food out of reach of the water fights!

-Beer and liquor can be found wherever you look.
+Beer and liquor can be found pretty much wherever you look.
 There are stalls selling fun drinks and people walking around with coolers full of cold beer.
 It was all very cheap, which probably played a role in the large number of very drunk individuals.
 With all the action and alcohol, we were glad to find plenty of vendors selling water as well.

 None of the places we encountered took card, so make sure you bring cash.

 Our Carnival Takeaways

 Spending Carnival in Bolivia was a truly unique experience and we were glad to have been able to be there for it.
 That being said, it was intense at points, and we weren’t quite prepared for that.
 People may grab you, push you, and tackle you.
 Nobody is intending to hurt you, but if you begin to feel uncomfortable, find your way to a calmer spot.

 Always watch your belongings closely and don’t bring anything very valuable with you.
 Some may find the crowds and chaos a good opportunity for pickpocketing.
 It’s easier to not worry and really get amidst the fun if you don’t have any of that stuff anyway.
-All you need is some cash for food, drink, and water balloons!
+All you really need is some cash for food, drink, and water balloons!